datalakehouse/docs/docs/tools/cli/service/flink.rst

 ``avn service flink job create``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Creates a new DLH for Apache Flink job.
+Creates a new datalakehouse for Apache Flink job.

 .. list-table::
   :header-rows: 1